Learn how easy it is to make skin color paint in acrylics and your own skin color mixing chart.

-In this easy painting tutorial, you’ll learn how easy it is to mix and make skin or flesh tones with basic acrylic paints.
+In this easy painting tutorial, you’ll learn how easy it is to mix and make skin color paint flesh tones with acrylics.

 Making skin tones is quite basic when it comes to painting.
 All skin colors are made out of 4 basic colors: red, blue, yellow, and white.
 The only difference between different skin tones is the ratios of each color.

 Mix equal parts red, blue, and yellow paint